ConesaLab/courses-SQANTI_verse/README.md

 The output files are stored in the directory `results/basic_sqanti3/course`.
 In this directory, you will find a few files and directories.
 The most important ones are:

 - `course_corrected.gtf`: The corrected GTF file.
-This file contains the parsed input isofomrs, eliminating malformed lines from the GTF and correcting possible errors from the isoforms if they were given as a fasta files.
+This file contains the parsed input isoforms, eliminating malformed lines from the GTF and correcting possible errors from the isoforms if they were given as a fasta files.
 This files will be the ones used by other SQANTI3 modules, rather than the original input files.

 - `course_corrected.fasta`: The corrected fasta file.
-This file contains the parsed input isofomrs, eliminating malformed lines from the GTF and correcting possible errors from the isoforms if they were given as a fasta files.
+This file contains the parsed input isoforms, eliminating malformed lines from the GTF and correcting possible errors from the isoforms if they were given as a fasta files.
 This files will be the ones used by other SQANTI3 modules, rather than the original input files.

-- `course_corrected.genePred`: The corrected trasnscriptome in genePred format, since some steps  of SQANTI3 require this format for compabilitty with the orthogonal data.
+- `course_corrected.genePred`: The corrected transcriptome in genePred format, since some steps  of SQANTI3 require this format for compatibility with the orthogonal data.

-- `course_corrected.gtf.cds.gff`: This file is a version of the corrected gtf that includes the preficted CDS regions.
+- `course_corrected.gtf.cds.gff`: This file is a version of the corrected gtf that includes the predicted CDS regions.
 This file will be only produced if the option `--skipORF` is not included.

 - `course_classification.txt`: The classification file.
 This file contains the classification of the isoforms in the SQANTI3 categories.
 This file is the most important output of SQANTI3 QC, as it contains the information about the quality of the transcriptome and the classification of the isoforms.